danchoi/kindlefodder/README.md

 Read on if you're interested in learning how to contribute recipes for turning web documentation for other products and services into Kindle ebooks.

+If you want to turn web content into an ebook don't have the time or skill to write your a Kindlefodder recipe, you can post an [issue][issues] requesting help from someone who might be interested into writing the recipe.

+Otherwise, my small software shop, Kaja Software LLC, may be willing to do it for a reasonable fee.
+Send your inquiry to <info@kajasoftware.com>.

 ## Requirements

 * Ruby 1.9